adalinebpowell/adalinebpowell.github.io/index.md

 <section class="about">
   <h2>Welcome</h2>
   <p>
-    I’m a political scientist and data analyst specializing in public opinion, statistical modeling, spatial analysis, and data visualization.
+    I’m a political scientist and data scientist with experience in statistical modeling, spatial analysis, and data visualization.
-    I use R, Python, ArcGIS, and machine learning techniques to study political behavior, elections, and social systems.
+    I use R, Python, ArcGIS, and machine learning techniques to answer complex questions.
   </p>
 </section>